garbles/why-did-you-update/README.md

 ![](http://i.imgur.com/Ui8YUBe.png)

-A function that monkey patches React and puts your console on blast when your components are making unnecessary updates.
-Super helpful for easy perf gains.
+A function that monkey patches React and notifies you in the console when unnecessary re-renders occur.
+Super helpful for easy perf gainzzzzz.

 ### How to